Mark your calendars!

 Dear Simmons Reunion Alumnae/i,

-Connect with other alumnae/i in your reunion cycle, and stay up to date about virtual events through the Simmons Network.
-As a reunion year alum, you should already have access to the Virtual Reunion group and can locate it on the left-hand sidebar of the Network, under the Groups tab.
+Connect with other alumnae/i in your reunion cycle and the one before yours, and stay informed through the Simmons Network.
+As a reunion year alum, you should already have access to the Reunion 2021 group and can locate it on the left-hand sidebar of the Network, under the Groups tab.
 In addition to keeping you informed about virtual reunion offerings, this group is an outlet to share personal updates with your class, favorite photos and memories, and showcase your Simmons pride.
 The Network is also a great resource for mentoring opportunities, joining affinity groups, and engaging with faculty, staff and students.

 Thank you for your patience and flexibility throughout these unprecedented times.
-We will continue to update you on the status of your Reunion, as we continue to monitor federal, government, and CDC regulations.
+We will continue to share exciting updates as they become available.